What is Measure 91?

 How do the new recreational marijuana laws impact current medical marijuana laws in Oregon?

 Recreational marijuana laws do not affect the medical marijuana laws in Oregon, as they are regulated by two separate bodies (OMMP & OLLC).
 However, medical patients are now able to purchase medical-grade cannabis from recreational dispensaries at a reduced tax rate.
+In addition, there are three "med-only" dispensaries in the state.

 What type of marijuana products can I buy at a dispensary in Oregon?